Download a FREE E-Book with 20 Easy Weeknight Dinners

 Once you have rolled all the dough into balls, bake at 350F for 18 minutes.
 Remove the almond cookies from the oven and cool on cooling rack.

 If you freeze them as dough balls, just remove them from the freezer and allow them to thaw slightly before following baking instructions.
+Make sure to store them in an airtight container.

 • Healthy Almond Joy Cookies